RotaPlusPlus/rota_Device/README.md

 https://www.switch-science.com/catalog/2670/

 #### Sensor
-Operation in DHTxx sensors (xx = 11-21-22-33-44) as a Humidity Sensor, we have seen. http://playground.arduino.cc//Main/DHTLib
+Operation in DHT11 sensor as a Humidity Sensor, we have seen. http://playground.arduino.cc//Main/DHTLib

 ## Adjustment of variables for communication